Motivations:

 How well are they protecting it?
 Much more information is at stake here than with a simple credit card transaction.

-(Social Sec. #, birth date, name, address, income, bank accounts, etc..)
+(Social Sec. #, birth date, name, address, income, all of our bank accounts, etc..)

 Identity theft is becoming the fastest-growing financial crime in America and